Office: United Nations Institute for Disarmament Research (UNIDIR)

 Teamwork: Works collaboratively with colleagues to achieve organizational goals; solicits input by genuinely valuing others’ ideas and expertise; is willing to learn from others; places team agenda before personal agenda; supports and acts in accordance with final group decision, even when such decisions may not entirely reflect own position; shares credit for team accomplishments and accepts joint responsibility for team shortcomings.

-A proven track record of drafting written outputs, including meeting summaries, conducting original research and analysis, and producing publications is required.
+A proven track record of drafting written outputs and producing policy-relevant publications is required (please include publications in PHP.

 Knowledge of gender issues or experience with gender mainstreaming in a field relevant to the position is desirable.

-For this assignment, fluency in English (both written and oral) is required.
-Knowledge of another official United Nations language is desirable.
+For this consultancy, fluency in English (both oral and written) is required.
+Knowledge of another official UN languages is an advantage.

-The Associate Researcher is required to travel during the course of this assignment.
-Dates and locations will be determined during implementation of the Programme.
-The Associate Researcher must complete the UN course BSAFE (online) and provide UNIDIR with a certificate of completion.
+The Senior Researcher may be required to travel during the course of this assignment.
+Dates and locations, should travel be required, will be determined during implementation of the Programme.
+In the event that travel is required, the Senior Researcher must complete the UN course BSAFE (online) and provide UNIDIR with a certificate of completion.

 UNIDIR retains copyright of all documents and the ownership of the intellectual property resulting from all work carried out under this contract.
-The Associate Researcher warrants that any written work will be original works or that where s/he incorporates copyright material from another source, copyright permission for its use will be obtained.
-Written output(s) may be attributed to the Associate Researcher.
+The Senior Researcher warrants that any written work will be original works or that where s/he incorporates copyright material from another source, copyright permission for its use will be obtained.
+Written output(s) may be attributed to the Senior Researcher.

 The applicant should submit: